 Words like “all”, “some” “none”, “other than” “only” or “unless” play an important role in determining the facts for the particular passage.
 Pay attention to negative prefixes as well, such as “non-“, “un-“, or “dis-“.
 These can be crucial in specifying the basic facts of the paragraph.
 Establishing the facts of the paragraph lends you the necessary tool while eliminating options

 Be very careful while selecting the answer choices, especially if any of them contain the quantifiers “all” or “none”.
 Generally, in both, the sample practice questions and in the actual CAT assessment, these words are NOT signs of incorrect response choices.
 They will appear in both correct and incorrect response choices.
 Keep any and ALL bias aside.

 Use your time wisely

 If you come across a question where you are unsure of the answer you have selected or are facing difficulties in establishing the logic behind it, temporarily move further to solve the other questions in the LR section.
 You can always return to it, after solving the other questions.
-This not only utilizes your time appropriately but maintains your confidence at answering.
+This not only utilizes your time appropriately but maintains your confidence in answering.
 It is essential you don’t lose your calm during the examination.

-Practice sample reasoning questions from past 10 years with respect to Logical Reasoning for CAT.
-It will give you an insight to why each choice for the given question is correct.
+Practice sample reasoning questions from the past 10 years with respect to Logical Reasoning for CAT.
+It will give you an insight into why each choice for the given question is correct.
 This will reflect in the actual test.
 It doesn’t imply that you work like a mule; spend quality time working on your identifying your weaker areas and assessing the question types.
 By becoming comfortable with them, you will easily be able to identify them in real-time during CAT and with enough practice, your speed and accuracy at solving questions will increase substantially.

-Stay tuned to us for CAT notifications and updates, at BYJU’S we provide CAT exam syllabus, study materials and interactive video lessons for CAT exam preparation.
+Stay tuned to us for CAT notifications and updates, at BYJU’S we provide a CAT exam syllabus, study materials and interactive video lessons for CAT exam preparation.